Iretha/design-patterns/src/com/smdev/gof/README.md

 * When an object has different states and has absolutely different behavior in each of the states (like metamorphosis or transformation)
 * When objects transforms into another object, when something changes/ happens

-I.e like when an egg hatches and becomes a bird
+I.e it's more like a transformation (an object transforms into another object) or like when an egg hatches and becomes a bird

 ### Strategy
 * If you have many classes with similar behavior, you can extract the "behaviour"/ algorithm in separate class and reuse it